g3ngr33n/apparmor-profiles-hardened/apparmor.d/README.md

 ## Torbrowser

-- torbutton plugins and noscript are now working
+- torbutton plugins and noscript are working
-- Average restriction compare to Firefox but shouldn't broke any sensitive settings made by Torbrowser
+- Same restriction as Firefox

-Consider to set Safest level in the Security settings of the torbutton or set javascript.enabled to false in about:config
+Consider to set Safest level in the Security settings of the Tor button plugins

 *Torbrowser will not start if no profile are already available (.mozilla/torbrowser .cache/mozilla ...), run first torbrowser with apparmor disabled to create the basic directory / configuration file / cache... required.*